Hounnankan7/Hero-War-Beta_Version/README.md

+#To try the game
+To play the prototype you just need to download the HeroWar.zip file, extract the content and run the .exe file in it.

 # Hero-War-II
 Prototype of a click based fighting game between heroes from legend, and developped in Lua and LOVE 2D framework for a bigger project.